Sadu-sadullah/python_number_guessing_game/README.md

 # python_number_guessing_game
-Number Guessing game made with Python
-Made a number guessing using python to put practice to my skills on python as well as git and github.
+This is a Number Guessing game made with Python.
+The reason to do this project is to practice my skills on python as well as git and github.